mechaminds111/WRO/README.md

 ## Vehicle

 Our vehicle is a fully autonomous self-driving car designed for the WRO 2026 Future Engineers competition.
 The robot is capable of following the track, avoiding obstacles, recognizing traffic signs and completing the parking challenge without human intervention.

+### Images

 ## Vehicle & Mechanical Design